trungvose/Change-Navigation-Active-Class-on-Page-Scroll/README.md

     });
 ```

-####Conclusion
+#### Conclusion
-Nowadays it is not really hard to search for component we need to use in our front-end project, but the most important thing is you can understand how it’s worked and you can easily implement this animated resizing header into your next project.
+Nowadays it is not really hard to search for component we need to use in our front-end project, but the most important thing is you can understand how itâ€™s worked and you can easily implement this animated resizing header into your next project.Â
 Thanks for checking it out and view the demo, feel free to fork and fix the source code then pull back to me.